-6:12 Securities lending and borrowing and (reverse) repurchase agreement transactions (securities financing transactions)
+7.13 Securities lending transactions and repurchase agreement transactions (securities financing transactions)

-The fund is allowed to transfer securities from its own assets for a certain time to the counterparty against compensation at market rates.
+The fund is allowed to transfer securities from its own assets for a certain time to a counterparty in return for compensation at market rates.
 The fund shall ensure that all securities transferred in the context of a securities lending operation can be returned at any time and that all securities lending agreements entered into can be terminated at any time.

-The Management Company has appointed DWS Investment GmbH to support it in initiating, preparing and implementing securities lending as well as (reverse) repurchase agreement transactions (Securities Lending Agent).
+The Management Company has appointed DWS Investment GmbH for initiating, preparing and executing securities lending and (reverse) repurchase agreement transactions for the fund (Securities Lending Agent).

-6.12.1 Securities lending transactions
+7.13.1 Securities lending transactions